 For the JTAG interface, you can set specific voltage and force TCK frequency values for your programmer in this dialog.
-For the SPI Slave interface, you can set specific voltage and force SCK frequency values for your programmer in this dialog (supported only for FlashPro5, SmartFusion2 and IGLOO2 devices).
+For the SPI Slave interface, you can set specific voltage and force SCK frequency values for your programmer in this dialog.